netdata/netdata/docs/tutorials/dimension-templates.md

 ## The fundamentals of `foreach`

-Our dimension templates updates brings a new `foreach` parameter to the existing [`lookup` line](../../health/README.md#alarm-line-lookup).
+Our dimension templates update creates a new `foreach` parameter to the existing [`lookup` line](../../health/README.md#alarm-line-lookup).
 This is where the magic happens.

 You use the `foreach` parameter to specify which dimensions you want to monitor with this single alarm.
 You can separate